 Dales Village League play 20 overs a side on Tuesdays from May to August commencing at 6.30pm.
 There will be pre season practice, dates to be arranged, depending on weather and state of pitch, anyone interested in joining us would be very welcome .
 Further information from Stuart Dent 07975 526088 Sally Horner 07920 263594

 Bowling takes place every Wednesday afternoon from October to the end of March for two hours of gentle excercise.
 Tea or coffee and biscuits are included in the cost of £3.
 Contact:- Mrs Jo Foster, Tel: 761028, email: firstname.lastname@example.org

 School age children will be registered in at 4pm and registered out of the session at 5pm.
-Please can they be brought to the session and picked up by someone responsible for them.
-That would be most appreciated.
+Please ensure a responsible adult collects them at 5pm.
+Thank you.